 By law, manufacturers of herbal health products and supplements are responsible for making sure their labels are accurate and truthful.
 The FDA requires the following information on labels:

-- Name of the address of the manufacturer or distributor
+- Name and the address of the manufacturer or distributor.

 Avoid any herbal health product or supplement that does not list this information.